 “Honestly, I was a little bit terrified,” Isabella Gomez admits over the phone to Refinery29.
-The Netflix star, who plays Elena Alvarez in cult favourite comedy One Day At A Time, is talking about the period between receiving the script for season 3 episode “First Time” and actually wrapping the intense instalment, which centres around her character’s first time having sex.
+The Netflix star, who plays Elena Alvarez in cult favorite comedy One Day At A Time, is talking about the period between receiving the script for season 3 episode “First Time” and actually wrapping the intense installment, which centers around her character’s first time having sex.
 Gomez had to get over that fear eventually, right?
 Wrong.
 “I didn’t get over that bump,” the actress says with a laugh.

 However, Gomez’s anxieties around “First Time” likely only made the episode better.
 It’s a vulnerable and funny half our of television that really digs deep into virginity: How people talk about it and why we even “loose it” in the first place.
 While the likes of Riverdale and Elite are exponentially more explicit than One Day will ever be, “First Time,” which was penned by queer writer Michelle Badillo, is one of the most honest TV investigations into teen sex yet.

 That thematic blueprint is exactly what we see play out on-screen.
 In the cold open, Elena’s mom Penelope (Justina Machado) finds out her daughter used her emergency credit card at a random hotel.
 Penny quickly realizes there’s only one reason a teen and her partner (Sheridan Pierce) get a room (it’s for sex).
 After Penelope processes the fact her nerdier child is also her sexually active child, she sits Elena down and asks her if she’s okay.
 “Sex is not a dirty thing that you should hide.
 But it’s also not something you should take lightly,” Pen says in one of the most important lines of the episode.